bwindsor/osm-server/doc/ServerProvisioning.md

 1. Install Provisio:
 ```
-curl -s https://raw.githubusercontent.com/chmcewan/Provisio/master/provisio > /usr/bin/provisio
+curl -s https://raw.githubusercontent.com/bwindsor/Provisio/master/provisio > /usr/bin/provisio
 chmod +x /usr/bin/provisio
 ```
 2. Grab the Provisiofile from this repository
 ```
 curl -s https://raw.githubusercontent.com/bwindsor/osm-server/master/Provisiofile > Provisiofile
 ```
 3. The Provisiofile currently downloads the UK and NI sections of the world and merges them.
 If required, modify the `declare_list_of_map_files_to_download` task at the very top of the `Provisiofile` to import sections of your choice.
+You might also want to modify the final `prerender_tiles` task to call `render_list_geo` with different arguments.
+See [tile pre-rendering](Updating.md#tile-pre-rendering).
 4. Run the provisioner.
 The `NO_MAP_IMPORT` environment variable tells the provisioner that it NOT download or import any map data.
 The `UPDATING_REPO` environment variable tells the provisioner that it should pull the latest code from this repo (requires internet).